 Volatile gases, released unburned from the fuel bed, rise to the baffle where they are turbulently mixed with the hot, fresh oxygen.
 Secondary combustion then occurs before the gases pass into the heat exchange chamber.
+The action of secondary combustion can be readily seen through the viewing glass as slow, rolling flames suspended over the main fuel bed and smaller jets of flame extending from the baffle manifold ports.
+At the same time, no smoke will be observed exiting the chimney.
+This is evidence that the stove is operating at the so-called "sweet-spot" wherein optimum efficiency and lowest particulate emissions are realized.
 See fig. 15.